learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 ## Train the model

 Start by repeating the previous modeling steps we have discussed.
 For this problem, you are given a dataset `'mushrooms.csv'`.
-Your first job is to train a `LogisticRegression` classifier on the dataset to determine whether the mushroom is __e__dible or **p**oisonous.
+Your first job is to train a `LogisticRegression` classifier on the dataset to determine whether the mushroom is edible (e) or poisonous (p).
 The first column of the dataset `class` indicates whether or not the mushroom is poisonous or edible.

 But first,